-The once-canonical death of bounty hunter Boba Fett may have been undone by The Mandalorian and elaborated on by the current spinoff series The Book of Boba Fett, but his revival has nothing on original Star Wars death-defier, Obi-Wan Kenobi.
-Kenobi, desert hermit and last-minute mentor to Luke Skywalker, perished three-quarters through the very first Star Wars movie, and proceeded to appear in five more anyway: as a force-ghost in The Empire Strikes Back and Return of the Jedi, played by Alec Guinness through gritted teeth, and then as a major character in the prequel trilogy, played by Ewan McGregor.
+The once-canonical death of bounty hunter Boba Fett was undone by The Mandalorian and elaborated on in the spinoff series The Book of Boba Fett, but his revival has nothing on original Star Wars death-defier Obi-Wan Kenobi.
+Kenobi, desert hermit and last-minute mentor to Luke Skywalker, perished three-quarters of the way through the first Star Wars movie, and proceeded to appear in five more anyway: as a Force ghost in The Empire Strikes Back and Return of the Jedi, played by Alec Guinness through gritted teeth, and then as a major character in the prequel trilogy, played by Ewan McGregor.

 And still Star Wars isn’t done with Obi-Wan.
-His next return is probably one of the most anticipated television events of 2022, as McGregor will reprise the role in a limited series for Disney Plus.
-He will be joined, in some as-yet-unknown capacity, by his prequel co-star Hayden Christiansen as Anakin Skywalker–the man inside the Darth Vader apparatus.
-Like The Book of Boba Fett, the upcoming Kenobi series is notable in part because while it revives beloved characters from the original Star Wars trilogy, it does so utilizing casting from the prequel trilogy.
-Remember, because Boba Fett was revealed to be a clone of his father Jango in Episode II: Attack of the Clones, he is played by Clones actor Temuera Morrison in the new show.
+His return on May 27 in the limited Disney Plus series Obi-Wan Kenobi is probably one of the most anticipated television events of 2022.
+He will be joined by his prequel co-star Hayden Christiansen as Anakin Skywalker, who eventually becomes Darth Vader.
+Like The Book of Boba Fett, the upcoming Kenobi series is notable in part because while it revives characters from the original Star Wars trilogy, it uses the casting from the prequel trilogy.
+(Much as Book of Boba Fett does — because Boba Fett was revealed to be a clone of his father Jango in Star Wars Episode II — Attack of the Clones, he’s now played by clones actor Temuera Morrison.)

-Now, though, plenty of prequel touchstones are greeted with open arms by fans — even if Disney frequently acts as if anything that doesn’t relate directly to either the original trilogy or The Mandalorian (including their own sequel trilogy) is radioactive.
+And plenty of the touchstones from those prequels are now greeted with open arms by fans — even though Disney frequently acts as if anything that doesn’t relate directly to either the original trilogy or The Mandalorian is radioactive.
 Given this now years-long Mandalorian-centric campaign and the prequels’ general reputation among embittered Gen-X fans, some might be moved to wonder why, exactly, the prequels seem to enjoy so much ongoing nostalgia.

-There are plenty of explanations feeding into each other: Most prominently, a younger audience that grew up with the prequels and regards them as more or less equal to the originals, similar to how some original-release disappointment in Return of the Jedi softened over time.
-There’s also a certain segment of fans that appreciates movies so clearly keyed into George Lucas’ personal sensibilities, especially now, during a period of increasingly impersonal and unimaginative blockbuster filmmaking.
+There are plenty of explanations feeding into each other: Most prominently, the younger audience that grew up with the prequels regards them as more or less equal to the original films.
+There’s also a certain segment of fans who appreciate movies so clearly keyed into George Lucas’ personal sensibilities, especially now, during a period of increasingly impersonal and unimaginative blockbuster filmmaking.
 Some fans also feel that the animated TV show The Clone Wars, which ran in spurts from 2008 to 2020, “redeemed” prequel-era storytelling and characters.
-Finally, there are some reactionaries who have come to appreciate the prequels via the Dark Side, channeling their rage and frustration over the Disney sequels into acceptance of Lucas’ less-beloved work.
+Finally, some reactionaries have come to appreciate the prequels via the Dark Side, channeling their rage and frustration over the Disney sequels trilogy into acceptance of Lucas’ less-beloved work.

-But I think there is another, simpler reason people are excited to see their old prequel buddies again 20 years later: Attack of the Clones absolutely rules.
+But I think there’s another, simpler reason people are excited to see their old prequel buddies again 20 years later: Attack of the Clones absolutely rules.